OmarAtyqy/Interner/README.md

    LINKEDIN_PASSWORD = "your_password"
    ```

-Make sure to create the `.env` file and put your credentials insie following the same convention as above.
+Make sure to create the `.env` file and put your credentials inside following the same convention as above.
 The program will remind you to add then in case any of them is missing.

 ## Usage